apmckinlay/natureapp/birds/songspar.md

 [House Sparrows](/birds/houspar/), introduced to North America in 1851, are chunkier (6-6.7 in long) with a shorter tail and stouter beak.

-**Did you know?** Song Sparrows often two lay two or more clutches of eggs per season.
+**Did you know?** Song Sparrows often lay two or more clutches of eggs per season.

 <!-- generated, do not edit -->
 **See Also:**